sbd-community/handbook/source-material/fda-cybersecurity-in-medical-devices.md

 processes (e.g., security testing), is to expose how threats, through vulnerabilities, can manifest patient harm and other potential risks.
 These processes should also ensure that risk control measures for one type of risk assessment do not inadvertently introduce new risks in the other.
-For example, AAMI TIR57 details how the security and safety risk management processes should interface to ensure all risks are adequately assessed.^33 FDA recommends that security risk management processes, as detailed in the QS regulation,^34 be established or incorporated into those that already exist, and should address the manufacturer’s design, manufacturing, and distribution processes, as well as updates across the TPLC.
+For example, AAMI TIR57 and ANSI/AAMI SW96 detail how the security and safety risk management processes should interface to ensure all risks are adequately assessed.^27 FDA recommends that security risk management processes, as detailed in the QS regulation,^28 be established or incorporated into those that already exist, and should address the manufacturer’s design, manufacturing, and distribution processes, as well as updates across the TPLC.
 The processes in the QS regulation which may be relevant in this context include, but are not limited to design controls (21 CFR 820.30), validation of production processes (21 CFR 820.70), and corrective and preventive actions (21 CFR 820.100) to ensure both safety and security risks are adequately addressed.
 For completeness in performing risk analyses under 21 CFR 820.30(g), FDA recommends that device manufacturers conduct both a safety risk assessment and a separate, accompanying security risk assessment to ensure a more comprehensive identification and management of patient safety risks.

-(^32) The TPLC processes include design and development, manufacturing, postmarket monitoring, delivering device software and firmware updates, and servicing, among others.
-(^33) AAMI TIR57 _Principles for medical device security—Risk management_ describes the security risk management
-process and how the security risk management process should have links into the safety risk management process and vice versa.
-(^34) 21 CFR 820.

 A device should be designed to eliminate or mitigate known vulnerabilities.
 For marketed devices, if comprehensive design mitigations are not possible, compensating controls should be considered.
-For all devices, when any known vulnerabilities are only partially mitigated or unmitigated by the device design, they should be assessed as reasonably foreseeable risks in the risk assessment and be assessed for additional control measures or risk transfer^35 to the user/operator, or, if necessary, the patient.
-Risk transfer, if appropriate, should only occur when all relevant risk information is known, assessed, and appropriately communicated to users and includes risks inherited from the supply chain as well as how risk transfer will be handled when the device or manufacturer-controlled assets of the medical device system reaches end of support and end of life and whether or how the user is able to take on that role (e.g., if the user may be a patient).
+For all devices, when any known vulnerabilities are only partially mitigated or unmitigated by the device design, they should be assessed as reasonably foreseeable risks in the risk assessment and be assessed for additional control measures or risk transfer^29 to the user/operator, or, if necessary, the patient.
+Risk transfer, if appropriate, should only occur when all relevant risk information is known, assessed, and appropriately communicated to users and includes risks inherited from the supply chain as well as how risk transfer will be handled when the device or manufacturer-controlled assets of the medical device system reach end of support and end of life and whether or how the user is able to take on that role (e.g., if the user may be a patient).

+(^27) AAMI TIR57 _Principles for medical device security—Risk management_ describes the security risk management
+process and how the security risk management process should have links into the safety risk management process and vice versa.
+ANSI/AAMI SW96 _Standard for medical device security - Security risk management for device manufacturers_ ( https://doi.org/10.2345/9781570208621.ch1) describes specific requirements for managing security related risk across the total product life cycle utilizing the risk management framework defined by ISO 14971 _Medical devices - Applications of risk management to medical devices._
+(^28) 21 CFR Part 820.
+(^29) For the purposes of this guidance, we consider “risk transfer” to include actions taken to manage risk that shifts some or all of the risk to another user, asset, system, network, or geographic area.
+This definition is adapted from the DHS Risk Lexicon.

-To document the security risk management activities for a medical device system, FDA recommends that manufacturers generate a security risk management plan and report such as that described in AAMI TIR57.^36 Manufacturers should include their security risk management reports—including the outputs of their security risk management processes—in their premarket submissions to help demonstrate the safety and effectiveness of the device.
-A security risk management report, such as that described in that in AAMI TIR57, should be sufficient to support the security risk management process aspect of demonstrating a reasonable assurance of safety and effectiveness.
-Such report should include the documentation elements for the system threat modeling, cybersecurity risk assessment, Software Bill of Materials (SBOM), component support information, vulnerability assessments, and unresolved anomaly assessment(s) described in the sections below.^37 In the subsections below, we discuss FDA’s recommendations regarding the scope and/or content of specific security risk management documentation elements.
+To document the security risk management activities for a medical device system, FDA recommends that manufacturers generate a security risk management plan and report such as that described in AAMI TIR57 and ANSI/AAMI SW96.^30 Manufacturers should include their security risk management reports—including the outputs of their security risk management processes—in their premarket submissions to help demonstrate the safety and effectiveness of the device.
+A security risk management report, such as that described in AAMI TIR57 and ANSI/AAMI SW96, should be sufficient to support the security risk management process aspect of demonstrating a reasonable assurance of safety and effectiveness.
+Such report should include the documentation elements for the system threat modeling, cybersecurity risk assessment, Software Bill of Materials (SBOM), component support information, vulnerability assessments, and unresolved anomaly assessment(s) described in the sections below.^31 In the subsections below, we discuss FDA’s recommendations regarding the scope and/or content of specific security risk management documentation elements.

 In addition to containing the documentation elements listed above, the security risk management report should: